-Explore on a hiking or biking day trip to Red Rock State Park or Lost Dutchman State Park.
+Explore Arizona by hiking, biking or strolling in Red Rock State Park or Lost Dutchman State Park.
 View a geologic wonder at Tonto Natural Bridge State Park, surround yourself in pine trees at Arizona lakes.
 You'll find state parks can often be less crowded than national parks, so they are a great place to explore the natural beauty of Arizona.

 This is a 286-acre nature preserve and environmental education center with stunning scenery.
 Trails throughout the park wind through manzanita and juniper to reach the rich banks of Oak Creek.
 Green meadows are framed by native vegetation and hills of red rock.
 The creek meanders through the park, creating a diverse riparian habitat abounding with plants and wildlife.
 This riparian habitat provides the setting and the opportunity for the park to offer a focus on environmental education.

 Cool off in Sedona at this state park.
 Located 7 miles north of Sedona, Slide Rock State Park houses a smooth natural water slide formed from red sandstone that cascades into a cooling swimming hole.
 During the hot and dry Arizona summers, the park often sees capacity crowds coming to cool off at this picturesque desert waterfall." - USA Today